🇬🇧 English

 source set is not safe because those classes might be loaded on a server.

-public class CounterBlockEntityRenderer implements BlockEntityRenderer<CounterBlockEntity> {
+public class CounterBlockEntityRenderer implements BlockEntityRenderer<CounterBlockEntity, CounterBlockEntityRenderState> {

 public CounterBlockEntityRenderer(BlockEntityRendererFactory.Context context) {